landingbj/lagi/docs/tutor_en.md

 | Name | Type | required | Description |
 |---------|----------|----------|---|
 | status  | string   | true     | Service status code|

+### 4.Private training Q&A optimization

+You can improve the model's understanding of your questions and thus enhance system accuracy through methods such as improving data quality, optimizing question-answer matching, adjusting hyperparameters, continuous monitoring, and updates.

+2. **Improving Data Quality**

+   Data cleaning: Ensure the quality of the training dataset by removing invalid, erroneous, or duplicate data to enhance data accuracy.

+   Data preprocessing: Standardize text, perform stemming or lemmatization to enhance the diversity and representativeness of questions, ensuring coverage of various scenarios and contexts to improve the model's generalization ability.

+2. **Question answer pair matching**

+   Increasing relevance: Ensure the correlation between questions and answers, avoiding irrelevant or low-quality question-answer pairs.
+This can involve adding or removing related question data based on similarity distance.

+   Balancing data distribution: Balance the distribution of different categories of questions and answers to avoid over-concentration in any one category.
+This may involve adding or removing related question data accordingly.

+4. **Tuning hyperparameters**

+   Hyperparameter tuning: Improve the performance and stability of the model by tuning the hyperparameters of the model.

+   For example:
+   The hyperparameter temperature, when close to 0, causes the model's output distribution to become more concentrated, favoring the highest-probability outputs, thereby making generated text or decisions more certain and predictable.
+As temperature approaches infinity, the model's output distribution becomes more uniform, resulting in greater diversity and randomness.

+   Iterative training: The performance of the model is gradually optimized through multiple iterations of training.

+4. **Tuning hyperparameters**

+   Continuous monitoring and updates: Regularly monitor the model's performance in practical applications, and promptly update the model or training data to address data obsolescence issues.

 ## Summary